-- 1. At a minimum annually, SUD QA conducts a Quality Assurance Program Review.
+- 1. At a minimum annually, SUD QA conducts a medical record review.
 This review includes a report of findings regarding disallowances/recoupments for not meeting standards as described above.
-Programs are required to follow the process for disallowance/recoupment as described in the QAPR report. - 2.
+Programs are required to follow the process for disallowance/recoupment as described in the medical record review (MRR) report. - 2.
 Contractors are expected to reflect the disallowed units (including self-report) in the next invoice if findings are made within the same fiscal year. - 3.
 If findings are made after the fiscal year ends, Contractors that have been overpaid may elect to repay the recoupment via check or an offset from future payments.